No Passion? You're Not Behind. You're Just Starting in the Right Order.

 These questions don't demand a grand answer.
 They help you form a directional hypothesis.
 And that's enough to start testing.

-If you want a structured start, go to the Career Clarity hub or take the Career Clarity Quiz.
+If you want a structured start, go to the Career Clarity hub or Take the free career snapshot quiz.
 The point is to narrow what matters in this season (stability, learning, autonomy, impact) so you don't test random things.

 Run Small Tests Instead of Searching for Passion